jmccann/drone-terraform/DOCS.md

 * `remote` - contains the configuration for the Terraform remote state tracking.
   * `backend` - the Terraform remote state backend to use.
   * `config` - a map of configuration parameters for the remote state backend.
 Each value is passed as a `-backend-config=<key>=<value>` option.
+  * `ca_cert` - ca cert to add to your environment to allow terraform to use internal/private resources
 * `vars` - a map of variables to pass to the Terraform `plan` and `apply` commands.
 Each value is passed as a `-var <key>=<value>` option.

 The following is a sample Terraform configuration in your .drone.yml file: